-As a College, for students who need additional learning support, we strongly recommend the use of the College library before and after school.
-Here students may work independently or seek teacher assistance with the completion of homework and more complex research tasks.
-The Learning Support team specifically run workshops during the mornings before school that target skills, such as touch typing, using Typequick, and maths tutoring.
-Students are also provided with the opportunity to access computers, ipads and print completed assignments.
-For many boys their academic achievement has improved with increased confidence and self-esteem gained by this proactive initiative.
+Another initiative, provided by the Learning Support team, offers Homework Help in the library before school.
+Here students may work independently or seek teacher assistance with the completion of homework or more complex research tasks.
+The Learning Support team specifically run workshops during this time, such as, Multilit, and maths tutoring.
+Students are also provided with the opportunity to access computers, iPads and a range of other educational technologies.
+For many boys their academic achievement has improved with the increased confidence and self-esteem gained by this service.

-Another support provided to eligible students for common assessment tasks is the continuing use of Disability Provisions, previously known as Special Provisions.
+Another support provided to eligible students for common assessment tasks, is the continuing use of Disability Provisions, previously known as Special Provisions.
 This ensures that all students have equal access to realising their potential under test conditions.
-This role is ongoing and particularly important to those students sitting NESA assessments during their Higher School Certificate.
-It is important to acknowledge the valued support that many of our more able students provide in acting as Readers and/or Writers for these assessments.
-This program also allows the volunteers to add these hours to their Waterford projects through the service they provide to others.
+This role is ongoing and particularly important to those students sitting external NESA assessments during their Higher School Certificate.
+It is important to acknowledge the valued support and service that many of our more able students provide in acting as Readers and/or Writers for such common assessments.
+This program allows the volunteers to add these hours to their Waterford Projects through the service they provide to others.

-Although the Learning Support Department is set up to specifically target students with particular learning needs our presence in the College benefits all students allowing teachers and assistants to work as a team to improve learning outcomes for all.
-The College relies on the support of parents and caregivers in this education process and consequently we try to maintain effective home-school links based on mutual respect, recognition of equity of differing roles of parents and educators and the sharing of relevant information.
+Although the Learning Support Department specifically targets students with learning needs that require a range of adjustments, our presence in the College benefits all students, allowing teachers and assistants to work as a team to improve learning outcomes for all.
+The College relies on the ongoing support of parents and caregivers in this education process by endeavouring to maintain effective home-school links.
+This is based on mutual respect, recognition of equity of the differing roles of parents and educators and the sharing of relevant information.
 With this partnership we aim to provide the best learning gains for all students using the resources we have.